 The world of professional services is highly competitive.
-Making a firm – irrespective of industry and size – stand out is not just increasingly important but also challenging.
-You, therefore, need to use every tool you have to distinguish your firm and show why businesses should turn to you rather than a competitor for services.
+Making a firm – irrespective of industry and size – to stand out is not just increasingly important but also challenging.
+Therefore, you need to use every tool you have to distinguish your firm and show why businesses should turn to you rather than a competitor for services.

 Businesses-in-need locate thought leaders industry events, recommendations and publications primarily online.
 That’s where online branding comes into the picture.
 Branding is about using the right voice consistently whilst staying on the message you want to convey.

 Deciding what kind of approach you want to follow – formal, inspirational, semi-formal, etc. whatever it may be, stay with it.
 Your audience will come to expect a certain and consistent “voice” every time they come to you.